|

 To date Pierce Hall has raised the funds for the deed transfer,

-Phases I and II, (now into Phases III and IV) and has paid the
+Phases I and II, (now into Phases III and IV) and has paid

-expenses such as architect’s and engineer’s fees
+the expenses such as architect’s and engineer’s

-over $200,000 worth of time each year for management, grant-writing,
+have totaled over $350,000 worth of time each year for management,

-public relations, accounting, and incidental construction labor.
+grant-writing, public relations, accounting, and incidental

-The Town of Rochester has given a 5-year tax abatement (2005-09).
+construction labor.
+The Town of Rochester has given a 5-year

 Pierce Hall is listed with the State of Vermont’s Division